chetanpatilofficial/Sentimental-Analysis-and-Visualization-of-Twitter-stream-data/README.md

   * Use-case 3: Visualization of the Top-6 trending #Hashtags using Word-Cloud graphs

 Project Workflow:
   * Once we are registered with Twitter APIs, we can consume the Twitter streams in real-time.
-We are using a NetCat utility which reads the tweet streams and publishes on a port 9999 on the localhost.Our Spark instance then listens on the port 9999 and reads the live streams and processes it.
-All our use cases are implemented inside Spark using python code and libraries.
-Once the tweets are processed using custom business logic, the outputs in json format are pushed to multiple Kafka Topics We have a separate nodejs server setup up for reading the Kafka topic and perform visualizations using d3js
+  * I am using a NetCat utility which reads the tweet streams and publishes on a port 9999 on the localhost.
+  * Our Spark instance then listens on the port 9999 and reads the live streams and processes it.
+  * All our use cases are implemented inside Spark using python code and libraries.
+  * Once the tweets are processed using custom business logic, the outputs in json format are pushed to multiple Kafka Topics We have a separate nodejs server setup up for reading the Kafka topic and perform visualizations using d3js

 Infrastructure Setup:
   * Google Cloud (GCP) Compute Instance to host our Servers.
 (Specification: 4 cores CPU, 15 GB RAM, 500 GB HDD)